pete6184/HTML_CSS_Web_Design/README.md

 * A [landing page](#landing-page) containing:
   * An explanation of the project.
   * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+There should be a sidebar containing preview images of each plot and clicking an image should take the user to that visualization.
 * Four [visualization pages](#visualization-pages), each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself for the selected comparison.